-By Vazil Hudák, Vice Chair, GLOBSEC and former EIB Vice President & Miroslav Kollár, Board Member, 4 Gimel Investments & former IMF Board Member
+By Vazil Hudák, Vice-Chair, GLOBSEC and former EIB Vice President & Miroslav Kollár, Board Member, 4 Gimel Investments & former IMF Board Member

 The new coronavirus COVID-19 and the associated lockdowns are creating an enormous hit to the global economy and an almost unprecedented policy response.
 We are not experts on pandemics, only history will tell in retrospect whether the government response in terms of strict lockdowns was appropriate or not.
 There are, however, a few things that we can already pencil down on the economic front.

-The level of GDP in Europe and in the US is projected to be at least 10 to 20 percent lower this year.
+The level of GDP in Europe and in the US is projected to be at least 10 to 20 per cent lower this year.
 This comes from the hit to corporate revenues, which in turn leads to massive layoffs and reduction in corporate and household spending.
-Furthermore, unemployment rate in advanced economies might surpass that of the 2009 crisis.
+Furthermore, the unemployment rate in advanced economies might surpass that of the 2009 crisis.
 The stock markets in the US and Europe have initially fallen by more than 30% in March this year, more than during the euro area crisis although still less than the 56% decline during the 2008-2009 crisis or the 86% decline in 1928.

 Governments and central banks are trying to fill this hole in national incomes with extraordinary stimulus measures.
-For example, the US is expected to record a fiscal deficit of about 20% of GDP this year, taking into account the 2 trillion dollars fiscal package, commensurable only to the 1940s era.
+For example, the US is expected to record a fiscal deficit of about 20% of GDP this year, taking into account the 2 trillion dollars a fiscal package, commensurable only to the 1940s era.
 The euro area finance ministers just announced half-a-trillion euros worth of support package.
 The expansion of the Fed’s balance sheet is surpassing the levels seen during the Lehman crisis, and the ECB has stepped up its quantitative easing program.
 Thus, we are clearly seeing a war-like policy response.